Magic-wei/make_work_easier/software_list.md

 * [**draw.io**](https://www.draw.io/): a free online diagram software for making flowcharts, process diagrams, org charts, UML, ER and network diagrams.
 You can use draw.io with your favourite cloud sharing service (e.g. Google Drive and OneDrive) or on your own device to synchronize your work.
 * [**Lucidchart**](https://www.lucidchart.com/): another professional in-browser flowcharts software.
 It can be used  for free under certain restrictions with limited space.
 * [**mermaid-live-editor**](https://mermaidjs.github.io/mermaid-live-editor) for flowcharts and diagrams in markdown

+## Tables

+* [**Tables Generator**](https://www.tablesgenerator.com/): It is a website-based tool for fast LaTeX, HTML or Markdown tables generation.
+You can simply copy/paste table data from Excel, a text document, a Markdown code or even a website, or import CSV file or LaTeX code directly.
+Easy layout configurations.
+* [**OpenPyXL**](https://openpyxl.readthedocs.io/en/stable/): It is a Python library to read/write Excel 2010 xlsx/xlsm/xltx/xltm files.
+Having investigated XlsxWriter, xlrd/xlwt, xlwings and OpenPyXL, and OpenPyXL is the best Python package to work with Excel files from my experience.
+But ff you are merely working on structured data analysis and have no need of advanced modification on worksheets and cells , try [Pandas](https://pandas.pydata.org/) first.

 ## Academic Writing